G00376332/52445_Project/README.md

 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.
 This data set became a typical test case for many statistical classification techniques in machine learning.

-## Investigating dataset using Python script
+## Investigating data set using Python script

-### Evaluating datasets
+### Evaluating data sets

-The dataset contains raw data with comma-separated values.
+The data set contains raw data with comma-separated values.
 To make those data more meaningful and readable for a regular user the Python script [segregation.py][1] has been created.
 The pandas was used to load and read file "iris.data" from local folder "Dataset".
 The names of each column were specified when loading the data.
 Having data loaded in to pandas it was easy to obtain the required information.

 Using ***print(dataset.shape)*** it displays the number of instances and attributes: **(150, 5)**.

-To visualize first ten rows data with appropriate column names ***print(dataset.head(10))*** was used.
+To visualize first ten rows data with appropriate column names ***print(dataset.head(10))*** was used.<br />
+This displayed segregated data in the [terminal](Outputs/dataoutputs.png) as in the table below.

 | No.| sepal-length | sepal-width | petal-length | petal-width | class |
 |---|-----|-----|-----|-----|-------------|